Bill Cassidy: Abortion

+Cassidy opposes abortion after 20 weeks and any federal funding for abortion.
+He supported the 2022 overturning of Roe v.
+Wade, calling it a decision that "recognizes that an unborn child has a right to life".
+Also in 2022, Cassidy said Louisiana's maternal mortality rate was among the nation's highest because "About a third of our population is African American; African Americans have a higher incidence of maternal mortality.
+So if you correct our population for race, we're not as much of an outlier as it'd otherwise appear".

 Agriculture

 In July 2019, Cassidy was one of eight senators to introduce the Agricultural Trucking Relief Act, a bill that would alter the definition of an agricultural commodity to include both horticultural and aquacultural products and promote greater consistency in regulation by federal and state agencies as part of an attempt to ease regulatory burdens on trucking and the agri-community.

+Carbon tariff

+In November 2023, Cassidy and Lindsey Graham co-sponsored the Foreign Pollution Fee Act.
+Endorsed by the Sierra Club, the bill (S. 3198; referred to the Senate Finance Committee) proposed a carbon tariff on energy and industrial imports based on the good's emission intensity or carbon footprint as compared with the same domestic good to impose a carbon price on goods from countries with greater greenhouse gas emissions than the United States.

 Defense

 In July 2019 Cassidy was one of 16 Republican senators to send Acting Office of Management and Budget (OMB) Director Russell Vought, Acting White House Chief of Staff Mick Mulvaney, and Treasury Secretary Steven Mnuchin a letter encouraging them to work with them to prevent a continuing resolution "for FY 2020 that would delay the implementation of the President’s National Defense Strategy (NDS) and increase costs" and arguing that the yearlong continuing resolution administration officials favored would render the Defense Department "incapable of increasing readiness, recapitalizing our force, or rationalizing funding to align with the National Defense Strategy (NDS)."